nuxt/docs/en/guide/routes-transitions.md

 *Note: you can also the set `transition` key as an object in page components*

-## Dynamic transition
+## Dynamic Transition

-To create a dynamic transition between two route depending on the route parameters, set the `transition` key as a `function`.
+To create a dynamic transition between two routes depending on the route parameters, set the `transition` key as a `function`.

-Example:
-`pages/posts.vue`
+Example of a dynamic transition for the `pages/posts.vue` page:
 ```html
 <script>
 export default {